asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

 ```

 ### Load the Java module, because Nextflow needs Java
+If you're on SCG skip to next step.
 We have a pre-installed copy of `Nextflow version 23.10.1`.
 If you already have a Nextflow installed, skip the step below.

 Nextflow needs Java, so let's load Java using the module load.